c9/core/docs/CODING_STANDARDS.md

 Tabs vs Spaces
 --------------

-We use 4 spaces of indenteation.
+We use 4 spaces of indentation.

 Line Termination
 ----------------